 Government decided in 2018 that LEP “overlaps” (where local authority areas are covered by more than one LEP) needed to end, in order to streamline accountability.

-This isn’t what the Humber LEP, Greater Lincolnshire LEP or North & North Lincolnshire Councils wanted – we all thought that the current arrangements, which had existed since 2011, worked for our areas and would have been content for them to continue.
+This isn’t what the Humber LEP, Greater Lincolnshire LEP or North & North East Lincolnshire Councils wanted – we all thought that the current arrangements, which had existed since 2011, worked for our areas and would have been content for them to continue.
 Most local economies have “fuzzy” boundaries; in our case, Northern Lincolnshire is an integral part of the industrial cluster surrounding the Humber Estuary, but also has some things in common with agricultural Lincolnshire, as well as social ties with the historic county.

 How has devolution affected this?